 Planning an event

-All events held in Lake Macquarie should register with Council at least three months before the event by completing an event licence application via the link below.
+All events held in Lake Macquarie should register with Council at least three months before the event by completing an event licence application.

 Event Licence application

-For assistance with completing this application and identifying other organisations you may need to contact, or permits you may need to obtain, please refer to the Event Planning Toolkit(PDF, 4MB) or contact the Events team.
+For assistance with completing this application and identifying other organisations you may need to contact, or permits you may need to obtain, please refer to the Event Planning Toolkit(PDF, 10MB) or email the Events team.

 Community park, reserve and shelter hire